marcel-domke/mqtt-desktop-notification/README.md

     ```bash
     java -jar mqtt-desktop-notification.jar
     ```
-    - **Initial Configuration**: Upon the first launch, the application will autonomously generate the `settings.json` file in its directory before closing.
+    - **Initial Configuration**: Upon the first launch, the application will automatically generate the `settings.json` file in its directory before closing.

 4. **Edit Configuration**: Customize settings by opening the `settings.json` file in a text editor.
 Ensure the `run` value is set to `true`.